 “steps in shit” he started calling me “your grace”.
 I

 was raised by Hopi, and he was my adoptive grandfather.
-They found me

-When I was eight, I got mad at them, because they didn’t
+was eight, I got mad at them, because they didn’t like Bitch

 and took a long hike.
 Haven’t seen steps-in-shit since.